 The strategy that guides the program is summed up by "keep it local."
 At all sites, the program depends on relationships within the community and among neighbors.
 Many people are more willing to access food assistance when they are approached by people they know.
 Mobile Pantry's collaborative model allows the program to effectively reach people in need while preserving their dignity.

-Our Mobile Pantry Program is a uniquely effective way to provide hunger relief for underserved communities that do not have a permanent food pantry, or where permanent pantries don't have the capacity to meet the local need.
+Our Mobile Pantry Program is a uniquely effective way to provide hunger relief for underserved communities that do not have a permanent food pantry or where permanent pantries don't have the capacity to meet the local need.

-FISCAL YEAR 2022
+FISCAL YEAR 2024

-- 632 Mobile distributions, including healthcare mobiles, school mobiles, and special distributions
+- 582 Mobile distributions, including healthcare mobiles, school mobiles, and special distributions

-- 14,560 people served per month
+- 18,931 people served per month

-- 55 communities served
+- 52 communities served

-- 5,054,444 pounds of food distributed (food for 4,212,037 meals)
+- 3,786,735 pounds of food distributed (3,155,612 meals)

-- 16,637 volunteer hours
+- 19,495 volunteer hours

-- Cost: \$470,403
+- Cost: \$525,177